Every series of Love Island ranked from worst to best

 With seven seasons under its belt, there’s plenty of Love Island to crack on with – but as with anything not every series is created equal.
 Annabel Nugent looks at which years kept us hooked

 Love Island season is officially upon us.
-For two months every summer, ITV treats us to six nights a week of this reality TV masterpiece and season eight is mere days away.
+For two months every summer, ITV treats us to six nights a week of this reality TV masterpiece and season eight is here at last.

 Nothing screams summer more than a bunch of bottle-tanned hotties lusting after one another from across a pool.
 If I can’t be on holiday in Spain drinking warm sangria from a plastic wine glass, then at least I can watch someone else do it while Iain Stirling commentates.